Key in a search term below to search our website.

 On 11 August 1877, Bell and Mabel arrived in Britain from the USA on honeymoon.
 In Bell’s luggage was his new communication device, the telephone.
 Bell travelled the country promoting his invention, even demonstrating the device to Queen Victoria, who was so amused she asked to keep the temporary installation in place.
 The first telephones – called box telephones because of their shape – went on sale later that year.

-Sometimes described as the most valuable patent ever filed, for years following the award, Bell had to defend his patent in expensive and protracted litigation battles brought by a whole range of inventors.
+Sometimes described as the most valuable patent ever filed, for years following the award, Alexander Graham Bell had to defend his patent in expensive and protracted litigation battles brought by a whole range of inventors.
 In 2002, the US Congress formally recognised Italian Antonio Meucci as the true inventor of the telephone, based on prototypes he demonstrated in 1860.
 Bell and the Italian had shared a workshop in the 1870s.
 Meucci was pursuing his claim in the Supreme Court when he died in 1889.
 France and Germany cite their own contenders for the title.

 In many respects, Bell’s telephone was flawed, his receiver and transmitter designs being considerably improved by others within a couple of years.
 Among those were Thomas Edison and Professor David Hughes, who both produced improvements to Bell’s early instrument, transforming the telephone into a truly successful communication device.